Caring for your Linens

-COFFEE OR TEA: Soak immediately in cold water, rinse as much as you can.
-Apply a borax solution (one part borax to six part water) directly to the stain, and then wash in warm soapy water.
+TEA OR COFFEE: Soak immediately in cold water, rinse as much as you can.
+Apply a borax solution (one-part borax to six parts water) directly to the stain, and then wash in warm soapy water.

 GRASS: Wash in warm soapy water.
-If stain remains, mix one-third vinegar and two-third water, apply to stain and blot with clean cloth.
+If stain remains, mix one-third vinegar and two-thirds water, apply to stain and blot with clean cloth.
 Alternatively sponge with methylated spirit and launder as usual.

 INK: Hold the stained area against a white towel; dab with a clean cloth dipped in alcohol; the ink will be transferred to the towel.
 Repeat as many times as necessary.
 Rinse in cold water before washing.